Weroance: Powers of a Weroance

-Individual weroances
+Individual Weroances

-Several of the weroances' personal names were known and some recorded by William Strachey and other sources.
-The names of their respective chieftaincies were also commonly used as titles, exactly analogous to European peerages, so that the Weroance of Arrohattec (whose given name was Ashaquid) was often referred to simply as "Arrohattec", much as the Earl of Essex would be referred to just as "Essex" in lieu of a personal name.
+Several of the Weroances' personal names were known and some recorded by William Strachey and other sources.
+The names of their respective weroancies were also commonly used as titles, analogous to European peerages, so that the Weroance of Arrohattec (whose given name was Ashaquid) was often referred to simply as "Arrohattec", much as the Earl of Essex would be referred to just as "Essex" in lieu of a personal name.

-When the English arrived in Virginia, some of the weroances subject to the paramount chief Powhatan, or mamanatowick (Wahunsenacawh) were his own nearest male relatives: